Oil-paper umbrella: Funerals of the Dai people

 Dai people located in Yunnan use a special type of paper called "嘎拉沙" (Garcia) to make oil-paper umbrella, which is brushed with sesame oil.
 The Dai believe that the umbrella could lead the dead to heaven.
 This type of umbrella is still available in a village today.

 Hakka dance ceremony

 "Umbrella Dance" is one of the traditional dances of the Hakka culture, during the ceremony, the dancer must be holding a paper umbrella and wearing a blue shirt (traditional Hakka clothing).
 Hakka Dance Ceremony is an important part of the Hakka Culture along with "tea leaf drama" and "mountain song".

-Oil-paper umbrella in Taiwan
+In Taiwan

 Oil-paper umbrella has been the cultural symbol of the Hakka in Meinong District of Kaohsiung.
 The production procedures are divided into five major portions.
 This includes the umbrella scaffold, umbrella production, umbrella head, umbrella handle and art painting.
 With any one of the above been done, the umbrella could be called as a "full art" (全藝).